dbgroup-nagoya-u/index-benchmark/README.md

 - `INDEX_BENCH_BUILD_OPEN_BWTREE`: build a benchmarker with OpenBw-Tree if `ON` (default: `OFF`).
 - `INDEX_BENCH_BUILD_MASSTREE`: build a benchmarker with Masstree if `ON` (default: `OFF`).
     - Note: when you turn on both `INDEX_BENCH_BUILD_MASSTREE` and `INDEX_BENCH_BUILD_OPEN_BWTREE`, the performance of Masstree decreases (we do not know what caused it).
-- `INDEX_BENCH_BUILD_PTREE`: build a benchmarker with PTree if `ON` (default: `OFF`).
-    - Note: when you measure the performance of indexes other than PTree, turn off this option because PTree reserves threads for parallel writing.

 ### Build Options for Unit Testing